ThreeStones1029/drr_utils/document/Ubuntu_ITK_install.md

 ~~~
 Then your can start using the drr_utils in your ubuntu system!!!

-# 6.your main meet some problems
+# 6.your may meet some problems
 ## 6.1.Could not find OpenSSL.
 ~~~bash
 CMake Error at Utilities/cmcurl/CMakeLists.txt:647 (message):